-1. Integrate normal and abnormal neurological information in the assessment of persons with neurological dysfunction.

-2. Identify a variety of outcome measures that have evidence to support their use with persons with neurologic conditions.

-3. Select appropriate outcome measures based on a patient's condition and presentation.

-4. Administer a variety of outcome measures that are appropriate for persons with neurologic conditions.

-5. Collect and analyze data which measures impairments, functional limitations, and disability related information about the client with a neurological dysfunction.

-6. Utilize outcome measures to develop treatment plans and long term prognosis of persons with neurologic conditions.

-7. Integrate outcome measure results into physical therapy decisions with an appreciation for the emotional and social realities faced by patients' with neurological problems and their families.

-8. Demonstrate appropriate and effective verbal and written communication with respect to patient assessment and intervention.

-9. Demonstrate professional behavior during all interactions with patients, families, health care professionals, instructors and peers.

-10. Refer patient to access patient services which the therapist is unqualified to provide.

-11. Analyze the effectiveness of the patient care provided during throughout the time of the course.

-12. Assess personal and professional growth in order to identify continuing education needs.
+- 1. Integrate information about normal and abnormal neurological function in the assessment of persons with neurological dysfunction.
+[7A (neuroscience, pathology), 7C (nervous, systems interactions), 7D16, 7D19a-w] - 2.
+Identify a variety of outcome measures that have evidence to support their use with persons with neurologic conditions.
+[7D19a-w] - 3.
+Select appropriate outcome measures based on a client's condition and presentation.
+[7B (clinical reasoning, evidence-based practice), 7D19a-w] - 4.
+Administer a variety of outcome measures that are appropriate for persons with neurologic conditions.
+[7D 17, 7D18, 7D19, 7D20] - 5.
+Collect and analyze data which measures impairments, functional limitations, and disability related information about the client with a neurological dysfunction.
+[7B (clinical reasoning, evidence-based practice), 7D19a-w] - 6.
+Utilize outcome measures to develop treatment plans and long term prognosis of persons with neurologic conditions.
+[7B (clinical reasoning, evidence-based practice), 7D20, 7D21, 7D22] - 7.
+Integrate outcome measure results into physical therapy decisions with an appreciation for the emotional and social realities faced by persons with neurological problems and their families.
+[7B (clinical reasoning), 7D20, 7D21, 7D22] - 8.
+Develop evidence based plans of care that are appropriate for the specific individual's needs based on examination findings.
+[7B (clinical reasoning, evidence-based practice),7D23, 7D24, 7D27b,d,e,f,g,h,i]

+- 9. Demonstrate appropriate and effective verbal and written communication with respect to client assessment and intervention.
+[7A (psychosocial aspects of health and disability), 7B (communication, ethics and values, teaching and learning), 7D7, 7D12, 7D32] - 10.
+Demonstrate professional behavior during all interactions with clients, families, health care professionals, instructors and peers.
+[7A (psychosocial aspects of health and disability), 7B (communication, ethics and values, teaching and learning), 7D4, 7D5) - 11.
+Refer client to access services which the therapist is unqualified to provide.
+[7A (psychosocial aspects of health and disability), 7B (communication, ethics and values, teaching and learning), 7D28] - 12.
+Analyze the effectiveness of the client care provided during throughout the time of the course through active practice and reflection.
+[7B (clinical reasoning, evidence-based practice), 7D30, 7D31] - 13.
+Assess personal and professional growth in order to identify continuing education needs through active practice and reflection.
+7D15) - 14.
+Behaving in a manner consistent with the professional behaviors identified by the Doctor of Physical Therapy Handbook, the Code of Ethics for the Physical Therapist and the Core Values for the Physical Therapist and Physical Therapist Assistant of the American Physical Therapy Association.
+[7B (ethics), 7D1, 7D2, 7D3, 7D4, 7D5, 7D6, 7D8]